randompersononthenet/lost-and-found-app/DEPLOYMENT.md

 ### 2. Set Up Environment Variables

+**IMPORTANT**: Environment variables are set in the Vercel dashboard, NOT in the `vercel.json` file.

-In your Vercel dashboard, add these environment variables:
+In your Vercel dashboard:
+1. Go to your project settings
+2. Navigate to "Environment Variables"
+3. Add these variables:

 ```bash
 VITE_SUPABASE_URL=https://your-project.supabase.co